 Options can be used to accomplish various financial goals.
 One of the most common aims is to gain a steady income from an investment portfolio.

 Most times, income investing is done by older adults or retirees that need to make a livable wage from their savings.

 With bond yields nestled firmly below 2%, income investing isn’t an easy task in this particular economic climate.

 However, options can alleviate the yield gap.

 In terms of complexity, options trading is on another level from its more basic investing counterparts.
-Even folks experienced in trading stocks often have trouble making the leap to options.

 This step-by-step system starts at the beginner level and works its way up to intermediate and advanced strategies.